weberBen/Binoculars-CPU/README.md

 ### **Hugging Face Deployment**

 1. Clone this repository to your HuggingFace Space.
+2. Rename this `README.md` to `README-doc.md`
+3. Rename `README-HuggingFace-Space.md` to `README.md`
-2. Rebuild the app within HuggingFace.
+4. Rebuild the app within HuggingFace.
-3. The application will run on the `CPU Basic` free hardware tier.
+5. The application will run on the `CPU Basic` free hardware tier.

 ---